-2001 This is the TCP port used to communicate with the BDI
+This is the TCP port used to communicate with the BDI

-If not already hated, this stops the execution of application code and the target CPU changes to debug mode.
-Remember, every time the processor is in debug mode, the processor is freezed.
-During this time, no hardware interrupts will be processed.
+If not already suspended, this stops the execution of application code and the target CPU changes to background debug mode.

+Remember, every time the application is suspended, the target CPU is freezed.
+During this time no hardware interrupts will be processed.

-Note: For convenience, the GDB detach command triggers a target reset sequence in the BDI. (gdb) detach
+Note: For convenience, the GDB detach command triggers a target reset sequence in the BDI.

+'''

+(gdb)...

+(gdb)detach

 ...
-Wait until BDI has resetet the target and reloaded the image (gdb) target remote bdi3000:2001
+Wait until BDI has reseted the target and reloaded the image

+(gdb)target remote bdi3000:2001

+'''